What Does My Cat's Tail Movement Mean?

 Puffed-up tail: When a cat puffs up their tail, be on alert.
 This is a clear message that they are aroused or afraid.
 The puffed-up tail is common around other animals and might be intended to make them seem larger against a potential attacker.
 If you notice your cat behave this way towards other animals or people outside of the context of play, make sure to separate them if you can do so safely.

 As you can see, the movements of a cat's tail have meaning and many of them are easy to interpret.
-But remember to interpret these tail movements in the context of your cat’s other body language signals and the current situation.
+Remember to interpret these tail movements in the context of your cat’s other body language signals and the current situation, however.
 The more you become aware of your cat's body language, the better you will be at knowing how they're feeling, allowing you to act accordingly and best provide for your cat's emotional needs.